 There’s technically no wrong time of year to enjoy barbecue, but savoring it in the summer is reminiscent of backyard gatherings, family reunions and that irresistible, smoky char filling the air and making mouths water.
 There’s something quite satisfying about biting into a sandwich piled high with warm brisket or pulled pork, dripping with tangy sauce and cooled down with a dollop of house-made coleslaw.
 Plus, when football season rolls around, you know those cravings are simply going to intensify.
 So, put in the legwork now by trying these top barbecue joints in Norfolk

 It would be a real shame to end summer—or any summer meal, for that matter—without a scoop of velvety ice cream or gelato.
 Indeed, there’s no better way to cool down and satisfy a sweet tooth at the same time than with a sundae, cone or shake.
 When it comes to options, Norfolk has quite the cream of the crop.
-There’s over-the-top milkshakes, s’mores ice cream, nitrogen-whipped treats, rolled ice cream, plus creamy and fruity gelatos.
+There’s s’mores ice cream, nitrogen-whipped treats, rolled ice cream, plus creamy and fruity gelatos.
 For a little factual cherry on top, Norfolk is home to the original waffle cone, and you can order one created from the very same machine rolled out in 1904.
 Cool down at these hot spots.